Carolina Hurricanes’ GM Eric Tulsky cites need to be creative in ‘complicated’ offseason

 Tulsky said any departures would open up “opportunity for some of the players we have to step into bigger roles on the ice and in the locker room.”

+The Canes did re-sign defenseman Jalen Chatfield for three years at $3 million a year.

-Tulsky said he would work closely with his staff and Canes coach Rod Brind’Amour in making personnel decisions, saying.
+Tulsky said he would continue to work closely with his staff and Canes coach Rod Brind’Amour in making personnel moves, saying.
 “I don’t think a single decision gets made without at least three people having input and sometimes 10.”

 Waddell, who resigned May 24 as president and GM, liked to quip about all calls and texts he received daily from Dundon, a hands-on owner.
 He jokingly alluded to them again when named president of hockey operations and GM of the Columbus Blue Jackets, saying he still was receiving a few calls from his former boss.